Riley Greene Player Props: Tigers vs. Marlins

-Riley Greene -- batting .378 in his past 10 games -- will be in action for the Detroit Tigers against the Miami Marlins, with Braxton Garrett on the mound, on July 28 at 6:40 PM ET.
+The Detroit Tigers, including Riley Greene (.395 batting average in his past 10 games), take on starting pitcher Johnny Cueto and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Angels.
+In his most recent game he had a one-hit showing (1-for-4) against the Marlins.

 Riley Greene Game Info & Props vs. the Marlins